Guides/ILR Salary Requirement

 Transitional arrangements (pre-April 2024 visas)

 The April 2024 salary increase from £26,200 to £38,700 was substantial.
-Recognising that many existing visa holders could not immediately secure a 48% pay rise overnight, the government introduced transitional arrangements to protect people who were already on Skilled Worker visas.
+Recognising that many existing visa holders could not immediately secure a salary increase to qualify for indefinite leave to remain, 48% pay rise overnight, the government introduced transitional arrangements.
+These protect people who were already on Skilled Worker visas and would struggle to meet the new indefinite leave to remain salary threshold.

 Who qualifies for transitional protection?